akkornel/syncrepl/docs/genindex.rst

 ..
-   Syncrepl Client documentation: Main page
-   Originally created by sphinx-quickstart on Thu May 25 21:02:02 2017.
+   Syncrepl Client documentation: Index page Originally created by sphinx-quickstart on Thu May 25 21:02:02 2017.

    Refer to the AUTHORS file for copyright statements.